the-fayed/e-commerce/README.md

 # STRIPE SETTINGS
 STRIPE_API_KEY: strip the secret api key, and the public key will be sent to the front-end developer
 STRIPE_WEBHOOK_KEY: webhook secret key

+# CSRF
+CSRF_SECRET: create a CSRF secret key of at least 32 characters.

 ```